 It is not possible to work directly with every person in a community.
-Though it is important to keep the entire community informed by means of open meetings or other channels, for practical reasons it will be necessary to work with a small group of people who represent the community's views and decisions on its behalf.
-The of selection community representatives is therefore critical. important to It is understand a community's dynamics before deciding how selection will occur, since a poorly designed process may increase inequality or insecurity.
+Though it is important to keep the entire community informed by means of open meetings or other channels, for practical reasons it will be necessary to work with a small group of people who represent the community's views and decisions behalf. on its The selection of community representatives is therefore critical.
+It is important to understand a community's dvnamics before deciding how selection will occur, since a poorly designed process inequality increase mav insecurity.
 The views of marginalized groups need to be represented, alongside recognised leaders.
 AGD analysis and regular interaction with the community can help to identify potential representatives of these groups.